rcardosopereira/SauceDemo/README.md

 # Quality Assurance engineer challenge
 This a personal challenge using java, selenium and cucumber framework.

-This challenge consists of two parts:
+This challenge consists of two parts (Google Chrome and ChromeDriver)

 Google Chrome
 Version 104.0.5112.81 (Official Build) (64-bit)